Yevrag35/PoshSonarr/README.md

 ## What I'm working on...

 Currently, I'm making the framework for each api endpoint.
-I believe I have the API calling class squared away.
-Once the framework of the code is complete, then can begin the writing of a PowerShell module.
+I believe I have the API calling class squared away.  ~~Once the framework of the code is complete, then can begin the writing of a PowerShell module.~~  The framework is built, and the making of cmdlets has begun.

 The following 'object' results have been __created__.
-While their commands and endpoints are still in progress, the result object is finished:
+While their commands and endpoints are still in progress, the corresponding object has been finished:

 * Season -- _available from 'Series'_
   * SeasonStatistics